pf4j/pf4j-wicket/README.md

 How to use
 -------------------

+It's very easy to use wicket-plugin.
+All you need to do is to add a dependency to wicket-plugin in your pom.xml.
+The main challenge for you to transform a monolithic wicket application in a modular wicket application is to identify what's your extension points and to write extensions for these extension point in your plugins.

 For more information please see the demo sources.

 Demo
 -------------------

 I have a tiny demo application.
 The demo application is in demo folder.
-In demo/api folder I declared an extension point (_Section_) that is a tab in an TabbedPanel.
+In demo/api folder I declared an extension point (_Section_) that is a tab in a wicket TabbedPanel.
+Each section has an title, an icon and a content (a simple text message in my demo).
 In demo/plugin* I implemented two plugins: plugin1, plugin2 (each plugin adds an extension for _Section_).

 To run the demo application use: